daler/dotfiles/docs/vim.rst

    Version of toggleterm is pinned because later versions have issues with sending multiple selected lines to the terminal.

+.. versionchanged:: 2024-11-19
+   Added a custom command for sending Python code to IPython using IPython's ``%cpaste`` magic command.

+.. versionchanged:: 2024-12-15
+   Removed the ``%cpaste`` functionality added 2024-11-19 due to IPython lag on some systems.
+Use the more general bracketed paste mechanism.

 .. details:: Config

   This can be found in :file:`.config/nvim/lua/plugins/toggleterm.lua`: